ON THIS PAGE

 Python

-1# Initialize the command imput queue
+1# Initialize the command input queue

 2command_input = dyn_calib.inputControl.createInputQueue()

-3# Example commandof sending a
+3# Example command of sending a

 4command_input.send(